 In other words, not only are the old (current) rates likely to be too low, but they are likely to be too low, for many more employees than in 2001.

 To put things into perspective, HMRC had been fretting for years over the rising menace of flexible salary sacrifice, or “Optional Remuneration Arrangements”.
 The government duly introduced measures in FA 2017 Sch 12; the corresponding Tax Information and Impact Note (TIIN) published on 5 December 2016 estimated that the measures would affect around 1million employees and counter an average tax risk of c£200 a head.
 If there were 3million employees using their own car for work twenty years ago then, even if the number of such employees has not increased since, it would seem that we should not have needed to witness so great a rise in motoring expenses as to warrant a great deal of fretting by HMRC.
-Assuming HMRC cares as much about charging only the right amount of tax, as it does about protecting the Exchequer.
+Assuming HMRC cares as much about charging only the right amount of tax, as it does about protecting tax revenues to the Exchequer.

 And, of course, there is absolutely no way that HMRC will allow employees to go back to the future, and risk that it may actually have to process a huge number of such "actual costs" claims.
 (On the one hand, it would actually be relatively easy for HMRC to set up an online portal with a basic template to process such claims automatically; on the other, it would mean HMRC having to take back partial ‘ownership’ of something it managed to offload roughly twenty years ago.
 And, once you open the Pandora’s Box labelled “Let’s help Taxpayers”, where would that end?)

 I don't think this is necessarily as far-fetched as it might at first appear.
-The current cost profile for 100% electric vehicles means that they are very expensive to buy, but relatively cheap to maintain and very cheap to charge - typically overnight on "off-peak" rates (although I do wonder for how long they will remain "off-peak").
+The current cost profile for 100% electric vehicles means that they are very expensive to buy, but relatively cheap to maintain and very cheap to charge - typically overnight on "off-peak" rates (although I do wonder for how long they will remain "off-peak", as demand and costs rise).
 So the actual cost of covering business mileage in an electric vehicle is very low, while the up-front cost is eye-wateringly high.
 While we're all heading electric, HMRC could be tempted to conclude that there is no point in trying to work out a standard mileage threshold to absorb some of that capital cost of a privately-owned vehicle, when different employees cover wildly different business mileage for a given year, and the potential "wins" or "losses" are too extreme to derive a useful average.
-It is not that much of a leap then, to saying "it's too hard to work out and stay revenue-neutral, so let's keep things simple and just not bother with mileage relief any more - it's only really costing tuppence per mile anyway".
+It is not that much of a leap then, to saying "it's too hard to work out and stay revenue-neutral, so let's keep things simple and just not bother with mileage relief any more - it's only really costing employees tuppence per mile anyway".